danux/django-holding-page/README.rst

 Development Roadmap/Ideas
 -------------------------

-- Add a setup.py and other jazz to get this in to pypi
-- Add support for Travis
 - Auto-export to Campaign Monitor, Sales Force, etc
 - "Reserve my username" feature
 - Make it easy to integrate this as a beta holding pen for Django projects (i.e. issue beta invites to your subscribers)
-- Will i18n it at some point (though it really wouldn't be hard to do yourself)
 - Anything else you fancy adding/suggesting
 - Pull requests will be reviewed if you choose to share back.